-All new students seeking to change their major to HPM must fill out a statement of interest in the major and register for HPM 101 BEFORE they formally declare their major.
+All new students seeking to change their major to HPM must register for HPM 101 BEFORE they formally declare their major.
 Our goal is to ensure that HPM is a good fit for all incoming majors, and the best way to do this is to ensure that students have a clear understanding of our department and its subject matter before making a commitment to HPM.
 The process for declaring the major is straightforward.
-Applications to declare the major are available outside of Howley 203 and outside of the HPM graduate assistant's office (Howley/Service 229).
-Interested students should fill out this form, print a copy of their current transcript from Cyber Friar, and return both to the department's Administrative Assistant in Howley 206, or graduate assistant in Howley/Service 229, who will notify you when your paperwork has been processed.
+Interested students should fill out the Change of Major/Minor form; obtain all of appropriate signatures/email approvals, then return the completed form by email to records@providence.edu.

 Please note that seating capacity for HPM 101 is limited; due to current staffing constraints, we cannot accommodate all students who wish to declare a major in HPM.
+If the sections are full, please email Sarah Wojtusik (swojtusi@providence.edu, HPM Administrative Assistant) to request a spot on our internal waitlist.
+If you cannot get a seat for the upcoming semester, the waitlist will guarantee you a seat in the section of your choice for the following semester.